circonus/irondb-docs/irondb-relay.md

      For best performance, it is wise to organize your `<rule>` blocks in descending order based on the expected frequency of matching.
-You want the `<rule>`s that match a lot to be at the beginning of the list and the `<rule>`s that match infrequently to be lower down in the list.
+You want the `<rule>`s that match more often to be at the beginning of the list and the `<rule>`s that match infrequently to be lower down in the list.

 * aggregation_hook